- On 10 July 2019

 The word gnocchi probably derives from the Lombard word knohhil which means the knot of the wood.
 The immediate derivation to this term is the South Tyrolean knodels and the Trentino canederli.
-They are a dish of poor tradition, also characterized by the “recycling” of materials such as bread dumplings that use dry bread.
+They are a dish of poor tradition.
+In fact it is characterized by the “recycling” of materials such as bread.
 The gnocchi have the shape of small cylinders with an irregular surface caused by impression on a grater or on a fork.

 At the Sforza court the gnocchi were served during the wedding banquets and they were known as “zanzarelli”.
-The preparation of these was quite different from those today: in fact the spinach was added which changed the color and taste of the dough.
-More or less at the same time, the second half of the sixteenth century, the first recipes of this pasta are published by two of the greatest cooks of the Renaissance, Cristoforo Messisbugo and Bartolomeo Scappi.
-In this case they were called maccaroni gnocchi whose dough was passed on the back of the grater.
-They were served dry, with the typical seasoning of butter, cheese and spices (sometimes a little sugar).
+The preparation of these was quite different from those today.
+The mixture in fact was prepared with spinach.
+The greatest cooks of the Renaissance, Cristoforo Messisburgo and Bartolomeo Scappi, published the first recipes of this pasta at the same time.
+They called them maccaroni gnocchi.
+They were served dry with the typical seasoning of butter, cheese and spices (sometimes a little sugar).

-The first recipes of potato gnocchi were proposed at the end of the eighteenth century.
+We can find the first recipes of potato gnocchi at the end of the Eighteenth century.
 Clearly they did not only include the use of potatoes, but other ingredients such as cream, egg yolks, parsley, garlic, veal fat or ricotta.
-Pellegrino Artusi in his famous book La scienza in cucina e l’arte di mangiar bene (Science in the kitchen and the art of eating well) in 1891 described two recipes: in one the potatoes were mixed with chopped chicken breast, mainly in the other one, that was simpler, they were just potatoes and flour.
+Pellegrino Artusi in his famous book La scienza in cucina e l’arte di mangiar bene (Science in the kitchen and the art of eating well) in 1891 described two recipes.
+In one the potatoes were mixed with chopped chicken breast; mainly in the other one, that was simpler, they were just potatoes and flour.

 This last version, a bit minimalist, already appeared in 1871 with the name of gnocchi alla marchigiana.
-The first recipe book of traditional cuisine in 1908 includes them among the Bolognese specialties, while in 1927 in the book Talismano della felicità (Talisman of happiness) they are described as a typical dish of Roman trattorias, served on Thursdays.
+The first recipe book of traditional cuisine in 1908 includes them among the Bolognese specialties.
+In 1927 in the book Talismano della felicità (Talisman of happiness) they are described as a typical dish of Roman trattorias, served on Thursdays.

 In Rome, in fact, the gnocchi represent the traditional Thursday dish according to the saying: “Thursday gnocchi, Friday fish (or even” chickpeas and cod “), Sabato tripe” (Giovedì gnocchi, venerdì pesce, sabato trippa).
-Thursday being a day in between was almost considered a holiday that needed an elaborate and tasty dish.
+Many shops are closed on Thursdays and for this reason it is almost a day of celebration worthy of an elaborate dish.
 Even today, in Rome, many taverns follow the tradition of this saying.
-Still, always Roman is the saying “Ridi, ridi che mamma ha fatto i gnocchi” (laugh, laugh what mom made gnocchi), which emphasizes the joy to be able to eat this very tasty dish.
+Still, always Roman is the saying “Ridi, ridi che mamma ha fatto i gnocchi” (laugh, laugh what mom made gnocchi).
+In fact they emphasize the joy to be able to eat this very tasty dish.